fousseyni-berthe/threat-hunting-scenarios/Operation-Silent-Corridor.md

 Aligned with NIST SP 800-61 and mapped to the MITRE ATT&CK Framework

----
+# 📋 Scenario Overview

+`BfV (German federal intelligence)` has issued a confidential advisory to defence sector organisations.
+A state-sponsored actor designated `GREY VEIL` has been conducting intrusions against European aerospace and defence contractors since late `2025`.
+`GREY VEIL` is assessed to operate on behalf of a foreign intelligence service.
+Their primary objectives are intellectual property theft and persistent access to engineering networks.
+Previous victims reported extended dwell times before detection.
+`K. Hofmann`, CISO of `Haldric Aerospace`, has commissioned a proactive threat hunt across the engineering segment.
+Investigation window: `20 February to 5 March 2026`.

-# Executive Summary
+# 🛡️ Executive Summary

-The Hunt 04 investigation identified a successful multi-stage intrusion targeting the Engineering network through compromised VPN credentials associated with the accounts `s.brandt` and `m.richter`.
+The Hunt investigation identified a successful multi-stage intrusion targeting the Engineering network through compromised VPN credentials associated with the accounts `s.brandt` and `m.richter`.
 The attacker initially gained access through the FortiGate VPN infrastructure using anonymized infrastructure and residential IP addresses before establishing a foothold on `WS-ENG04`.

 Following initial access, the threat actor conducted internal reconnaissance, credential access activities, lateral movement to `SRV-DC01` and `SRV-FILES02`, and ultimately staged and exfiltrated sensitive data.
 Targeted assets included the Active Directory database (`ntds.dit`) and classified engineering data located in `C:\Engineering\Avionics\A400M_NavSys`.
 The adversary established persistence through `netsh interface portproxy` configurations stored in the registry under: `HKLM\System\CurrentControlSet\Services\PortProxy\v4tov4\tcp`

 The actor also attempted anti-forensic cleanup by clearing Windows event logs and deleting staging artifacts.
-However, Sysmon telemetry remained intact and enabled reconstruction of attacker activity.
+However, `Sysmon` telemetry remained intact and enabled reconstruction of attacker activity.

 ---

-# Incident Classification (NIST SP 800-61)
+# 🏷️ Incident Classification (NIST SP 800-61)

 | Category          | Classification                                        |
 | ----------------- | ----------------------------------------------------- |